cosmos/sdk-tutorials/academy/ibc/ibc-tao-dev.md

 }
 ```

 Each client for a chain has a unique `clientID`.
-In addition, you can see that the function expects a [`clientState`](https://github.com/cosmos/ibc-go/blob/main/modules/light-clients/07-tendermint/types/client_state.go):
+In addition, the function expects a [`clientState`](https://github.com/cosmos/ibc-go/blob/main/modules/light-clients/07-tendermint/types/client_state.go):

  ```go
 // NewClientState creates a new ClientState instance